Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

  - Downlink and Uplink Bandwidth are useful for testing how our game would behave if it's starved for bandwidth, but generally tightening it too much would gradually degrade any networked game.
  - Downlink and Uplink Packets Dropped % is exactly what it seems - packet loss percentage.
  - Downlink and Uplink Delay are our levers for controling artificial latency

+### Network Link Conditioner (iOS)

+Apple's iOS also has it's version of Network Link Conditioner.

+Your iOS device needs to be enabled for development, then you'd be able to find Network Link Conditioner in Settings > Developer > Network Link Conditioner.